jgm/rfc5051/README.md

 ôeb

 The library's data module, `Data.RFC5051.UnicodeData`, is generated from the data file `UnicodeData.txt`.
-To regenerate it:
+To regenerate it, use the Makefile or:

     cabal configure -fMkUnicodeData
     cabal build
-    dist/build/MkUnicodeData/MkUnicodeData > Data/RFC5051/UnicodeData.hs
+    dist/build/MkUnicodeData/MkUnicodeData > src/Data/RFC5051/UnicodeData.hs